afia25/React-Tailwind-Node-PostgreSQL-Express-CRUD/README.md

 ## React Tailwind Node PostgreSQL Express CRUD
-A CRUD-based web application that allows users to create, view, update, and delete records.
+A CRUD-based web application that allows users to create, view (read), update, and delete records.
 It includes functionalities such as data entry forms, dynamic record display, real-time editing, and deletion with confirmation message.

 ### Final Result of Project